 Using modern translation software, continuous translation is actually possible.
-Major companies in a variety of industries that sell in a variety of ways, such as businesses in the consumer web and mobile, e-commerce, and B2B software space, are now using enterprise-grade translation tools to effortlessly translate website content, expand their global market penetration efforts, and realize large returns on their investments.
+Major companies in a variety of industries that sell in a variety of ways, such as businesses in the consumer web and mobile, e-commerce, and B2B software space, are now using enterprise-grade translation tools to effortlessly add more languages to their sites, expand their global reach, and realize large returns on their investments.

-So, how is using a software localization and translation solution different from simply ordering translation services from an agency?
+So, how is using a translation software solution different from simply ordering translation services from an agency?
 Rather than manually collecting text batch by batch, a translation software system automatically collects text as changes happen and quickly sends the batches to be translated.
 This enables you to actually achieve a constant flow of translation instead of a “waterfall” translation approach.

 Methods of continuous translation vary depending on your needs and include:

 In short, the best option for continuous translation is professional human translation.
-However, continuous translation is only possible when translation software routes the content swiftly back and forth to translators and other stakeholders.
+However, you still need translation software to route the content swiftly back and forth to translators and other stakeholders.
 The combination of these two pieces — human translation professionals and enterprise-level translation software, is the best formula for achieving streamlined, interruption-free translation for your business.

 Best of all, the right translation technology platform will include a translation proxy option, which can free your internal team of the burdensome project of dealing with website internalization, a time-consuming process that requires the development of new documentation, applications, and content.
-With a high-quality translation proxy, there’s minimal coding required, and you can have your multilingual website launched quickly.
+With the proxy tool, there’s minimal coding required, and you can have your multilingual website launched quickly.

 Why employ lengthy, outdated translation techniques?
-Instead, use modern translation software to make your company more global, and your website translation process hassle-free.
+Instead, use modern translation software to make your company more global and the process hassle-free.